-This product also comes equipped with adjustable swivel burner heads that can operate one or both and an easy match lit pilot – no electricity required.
+This product also has adjustable swivel burner heads that can operate one or both and an easy-match-lit pilot – no electricity required.

 Mr. Heater, MH30T Double Tank Top Outdoor Propane Heater weighs under 8 pounds and has a maximum heat of 30,000 BTUs (9000 Watts).

-This heater is definitely more clunky than some other options, and may take up more space.
+This heater is more clunky than other options and may take up more space.
 However, the convenience of having a powerful heater that operates without electricity is worth it for those cold nights camping.

-Each head can be rotated independently so you can have heat where you want it.
+Each head can be rotated independently to have heat where you want it.